engaging-computing/iSENSE-API/C++/Windows/README.md

 1. Right click on the project name in the solution explorer, then click on "Properties"
 2. Click on Configuration Properties, then C/C++ and go to General, then at the very top click on "Additional Include Directories" and add a link to the curl folder inside the builds/windows folder.
-3. Now go to C/C++ -> Preprecessor, click on the top "Preprocessor definitions" and add:
+3. Now go to C/C++ -> Preprecessor, click on the top "Preprocessor definitions" and add the two following lines:

 CURL_STATICLIB
+_CRT_SECURE_NO_WARNINGS

+The CRT SECURE NO WARNINGS is to prevent Visual Studios from complaining.

-4. Next go to Linker -> General and then click on "Additional Library Directories" and add a link to the lib folder in the builds/windows folder.
+4. Next go to Linker -> General and then click on "Additional Library Directories" and add a link to the libcurl folder in the builds/windows folder.
-5. Finally, go to Linker -> Input and click on "Additional Dependencies" and add the following: libcurl_a_debug.lib
+5. Finally, go to Linker -> Input and click on "Additional Dependencies" and add the following: libcurl.lib

 Add the API files to the project
 ===================================